alexhudson/stowage/README.md

 This is absolutely not a production environment tool; the use case is not so strong there anyway, but the fundamental use of the root account and the various little conveniences are largely inappropriate and could lead to security issues.

-## Example
+## Getting Started

 You can download stowage as a container and use it to self-install:

 ```
 $ sudo docker pull ealexhudson/stowage
-  $ sudo docker run --rm -ti --privileged --read-only=true -v /:/stowage-managed-system ealexhudson/stowage self-install
+$ sudo docker run ealexhudson/stowage get-started | sudo sh
 ```

+(If you don't like the idea of piping unknown stuff to a sudo shell, good for you!
+Just examine the output for the actual docker bootstrapping command.)

-After that, stowage should be available on the system - but nothing will yet be installed:
+After that, stowage should be available on the system - and only stowage will be installed:

 ```
 $ sudo stowage list
+stowage
 $ sudo stowage install hello-world
+$ sudo stowage list
+stowage
+hello-world
 $ sudo hello-world

 Hello from Docker!
 This message shows that your installation appears to be working correctly.

 [.. etc ..]
 ```

 The install command can take a Docker image name (in which case it tries to choose some simple defaults), or a reference to a local JSON file (for more complex commands - there are some examples in the examples folder).
 In the future I also want to add an ability to refer to JSON file by URL.